ABS: Enforcing Constraint Satisfaction On Generated Sequences Via Automata-Guided Beam Search: Experimental Evaluation

-\textbf{CommonGen.} For the first experiment we use the CommonGen dataset ~\citep{Lin2020}, a standard evaluation task for constraint text generation released under MIT License.
+\textbf{CommonGen.} For the first experiment we use the CommonGen dataset ~\citep{Lin2020}, a standard evaluation task for constrained text generation released under MIT License.
 In this task, a set of common concepts is provided (e.g., {dog, frisbee, catch, throw}) and the goal for the LLM is to generate a coherent sentence describing a scenario using all the given concepts (e.g., “A man throws a frisbee, and his dog catches it”).
-We compare our results with those obtained in relevant previous work, such as \cite{zhang2024ctrlg, zhang2023gelato, meng2022_nado}.
+We compare our results with those obtained in relevant previous work, such as works of \citet{zhang2024ctrlg, zhang2023gelato, meng2022_nado}.
 In particular, we use the scores reported in the first two cited papers.
-Moreover, to ensure a fair comparison, we apply \model{} to the same models they employed: GPT2-large \cite{gpt2} (MIT License) as the unsupervised model, and GPT2-large fine-tuned by \cite{zhang2023gelato} on the training set of CommonGen as the supervised model.
+Moreover, to ensure a fair comparison, we apply \model{}, Guidance and Outlines to the same models they employed: GPT2-large \citep{gpt2} (MIT License) as the unsupervised model, and GPT2-large fine-tuned by \citet{zhang2023gelato} on the training set of CommonGen as the supervised model.
 For this task we selected the best parameters on the training set and then applied these parameters to the validation set.

 The results in Table \ref{metricscomparison} show that, for both models, \model{} exceeds the current state of the art in two quality metrics (ROUGE-L and BLEU-4), is competitive in the remaining two (CIDEr and SPICE) and achieves 100\% constraint satisfaction (``Coverage'').
-Importantly, as shown in table \ref{timecomparison}, \model{} is systematically faster than Ctrl-G -- the best competing method -- when using the same number of beams and maximum token generation length.
+Moreover, these experiments show that approaches such as Outlines and Guidance, which also rely on DFAs to guide generation, do not achieve 100\% coverage.
+This is because these methods prevent entering a deadlock state (i.e. the constraint is violated) but they lack a mechanism that guarantees to land in an accepting state (i.e. the constraint is satisfied) before reaching the model's maximum token limit.
+Importantly, as shown in Table \ref{timecomparison}, \model{} is systematically faster than Ctrl-G -- the best competing method -- when using the same number of beams and maximum token generation length.